iacoposk8/xor_pickle_nodes/README.md

 # 🔐 ComfyUI XOR Text & Pickle Nodes

-Two custom nodes for [ComfyUI](https://github.com/comfyanonymous/ComfyUI) that allow you to **encrypt and decrypt Python objects or text** using simple XOR encryption.
+Three custom nodes for [ComfyUI](https://github.com/comfyanonymous/ComfyUI) that allow you to **encrypt and decrypt Python objects or text** using simple XOR encryption.

 ## Features